mkathiravan/Android-Notes/HigherOrderFunctions.md

 ## Higher-Order Function

 --> A function which can accept a function as a parameter or can return a function is called Higher-Order function.

+--> They enable more abstract and reusable code by allowing you to pass behaviors or actions as arguments, leading to more flexible and concise programming patterns.

 #### Passing lambda expression as a parameter to higher-order function